blockmatic/basilic-evm/apps/trigger/README.md

 # Trigger.dev Background Jobs

-This directory contains the configuration and implementation of background jobs using Trigger.dev for the Basilica project.
+This directory contains the configuration and implementation of background jobs using Trigger.dev for the Basilic project.

 ## Overview